Neelam-Singhal/LoanPrediction-Analysis/README.md

 # LoanPrediction-Analysis
-## Predicting accurately weather loan will be approved or not
+## Predicting accurately wether loan will be approved or not

 ### Problem Statement